codingaslu/codingaslu/README.md

 # Hi there, I'm Muhammed Aslam A! 👋

-I'm a B.Tech student with a passion for web development and data science.
+I'm a Gen AI Dev

 🔭 I’m currently sharpening my skills in web development and data science.